Skip to content

 CTF mode exits early by design.
 Audit mode runs every check and produces the full finding set the report engine needs.
 If you run CTF mode, your report will be sparse.

-adscan ci requires a positional mode argument — auth or unauth — and each has different required flags.
+It requires a positional mode argument — auth or unauth.
+Each has different required flags.

 Auth mode (you have credentials — standard for compliance engagements):